 Dawn Nickel is an accomplished and versatile leader with strong interpersonal skills and over twenty years of professional and business experience.
 Dawn has been in recovery since 1987.
 Alcohol free since that time, she struggled until 1989 with a marijuana addiction and was then both alcohol and drug free for nearly 11 years before relapsing on prescription drugs for several days in May 2000.
 Dawn celebrated sixteen years clean from all drugs and alcohol in May 2016.
 In Dawn’s view, we are all recovering from something, and we’re stronger together.
 She is a strong advocate for the view that each woman in or seeking recovery must be supported to find the tools and pathways that will work best for her as an individual.In the summer of 2011, while recovering from a serious case of workaholism, Dawn decided to apply what she knew about recovery to that area of her life.
 On an extended leave from work, Dawn began to blog and created the Facebook page She Recovers to share her journey and to reach out to other women wanting to recover their lives and their potential.
 Since 2012, Dawn has dedicated herself to creating and holding space (online and off) for women in recovery to connect with themselves, and with other like-hearted women.
 Dawn is trained as a professional recovery coach and also works as a research consultant in the areas of mental health, addiction and intimate partner violence.
 For more on She Recovers, check out the September 2016 article in The Huffington Post.

-Taryn Strong was raised by recovering parents (Dawn is her mom) so recovery has been and continues to be a part of her everyday life.
-Taryn completed her 300 hour yoga teaching training program in her home town of Victoria, British Columbia in 2007 after falling in love with yogic philosophies and the power of transformation through the mind/body/spirit connection.
+Taryn Strong is grateful to be in recovery from drug addiction, self harm, disordered eating and codependency.
+Taryn was raised by recovering parents (Dawn is her mom) so recovery has been a part of her everyday life for a long time.
+She completed her 300 hour yoga teaching training program in her home town of Victoria, British Columbia in 2007 after falling in love with yogic philosophies and the power of transformation through the mind/body/spirit connection.
 Taryn received her “Yoga of Recovery” certification at the Sivananda Ashram Yoga Farm and her “Yoga for Trauma” certification in 2014.
 She has since developed a unique “Yoga for Recovery” program which integrates yoga and meditation with spirituality and recovery principles from a wide variety of recovery pathways (including but not limited to the 12 step pathway).
 In addition to teaching yoga classes across Victoria and leading the Yoga for Recovery program for She Recovers Retreats, Taryn’s latest role is as the creator and artisan of She Recovers Malas.
 For more about Taryn have a look at her video.

 Sharonlee Latham is originally from British Columbia but moved to Playa del Carmen, Mexico in 2008.
 She is a co-creator of the She Recovers Retreats (Mexico).
 A woman in long-term recovery, Sharonlee has been on an intensive spiritual and healing journey that has included certifications in Reiki, Marma Points Reflexology, Ayurvedic Massage and in 2009, Dharma Lessons with the Dalia Lama at his temple in Dharamsala.
 Most recently, Sharonlee completed the Pathway to Happiness Program, an intensive spiritual retreat based on the Four Agreements held in Teotihuacan, Mexico.
 Sharonlee has been a key collaborator as well as the “Goddess on the Ground” for all of the She Recovers retreats in Mexico.
 In Mexico, Sharonlee operates Paradise Wellness, a business that offers alternative wellness treatments and healthy adventures in the beautiful Riviera Maya.